fmerian/awesome-developer-first-channels/templates/product-hunt-launch-kit.md

 > If you do add a video, it will appear as the first item in the gallery.

 # makers

+> Who worked on this product?
+You’re free to add anyone who worked on the product with Product Hunt username of Twitter handles.

 ```